BoognishSaves/Ranter/README.md

 ## Challenging Code:

 ### Utilizing three controllers (user, posts, auth) gave us the ability to connect a Ranter to their posts and allow them to navigate by Rants or other Ranters.
-Getting photos and usernames to populate with a post was tricky but we were able to get the desired result by using proper roouting and injector use.
+Getting photos and usernames to populate with a post was tricky but we were able to get the desired result by using proper routing and injector use.

 ## Link to Game